Linguistics 0001 Lecture 6 Morphology

-In some ways the open/closed terminology is clearer than content/function,
+In some ways the open/closed terminology is clearer than

-since obviously function morphemes also always have some content!
+content/function, since obviously function morphemes also always

 The concept of the morpheme does not directly map onto the units of sound that represent morphemes in speech.
 To do this, linguists developed the concept of the allomorph.
 Here is the definition given in a well-known linguistic workbook: